Your Questions, Answered

 Is cohousing the same as co-op housing?

-No. Residents own their individual strata lots.
+No. Residents own their individual strata units.
 Urban cohousing consists of private, fully-equipped condos and extensive shared space including a common house and recreation areas.

 Is cohousing the same as social housing?

 No. Cohousing is not subsidized by the government.
 Residents purchase their own unit and share in a common space for meals and activities.
-Our units sell at market rates.
+Nine of our units are sold at market rate, and three of our units are sold at roughly 35% below market rate through the innovative Affordable Home Ownership Program (AHOP).
+OUV is among the first developments in Vancouver to have AHOP units.

 How do urban co-housing communities differ from rural and suburban communities?